ARM-software/developer/documentation/docker-guide/build.md

 ***How it works***

 An Arm architecture docker image with the C hello-world application is built on a remote machine.
 This image is pushed to Docker Hub.
-The image is then run on a local Arm machine.
+The image is then pulled from Docker Hub and run on a local machine.

 ***